 2. Lower kitchen worktops

-One easy way to make kitchens accessible for wheelchair users is to drop the height of worktops and ensure there is adequate knee-space beneath countertops and tables.
+One easy way to make your kitchen design accessible for wheelchair users is to drop the height of your kitchen worktops and ensure there is adequate knee-space beneath countertops and tables.
 Whether you’d prefer to have all worktops lowered for ease of use or if you’d prefer a variation in heights, it’s a great way to adapt an existing kitchen if you’re not looking to start from scratch.

-The average height of worktops in the UK is 90 cm which is too high for the majority of standard wheelchairs.
+The average height of worktops in the UK is 90 cm which is too high for the majority of standard wheelchairs, and therefore not accessible.
 To combat this, adjustable worktops have seen a rise in popularity for those that live in multi-generation and/or multi-ability households.
 Adjustable worktops can be pulled up or down to suit the needs of the user.

 Playing with the different levels of your kitchen can work really well from a interior design perspective, making your kitchen look bigger and lighter as you create a multi-dimensional space.